mramshaw/Cloud_Django/README.md

 ![Pod_2_Question_2](images/Pod_2_Question_2.png)

-Now we can try to access our Kubernetes pods through a Kubernetes servicepsycopg2 (this will pop open a browser):
+Now we can try to access our Kubernetes pods through a Kubernetes service (this will pop open a browser):

     $ minikube service polls